-Fees and Assessments Disclosure
+Disclosure of Fees and Assessments

-ADVANCEMENT FEE: Effective July 1, 2017, a 5% advancement fee will be applied to gifts processed by the WSU Foundation to help offset direct operating costs related to soliciting, processing and stewarding private contributions, and provide the resources necessary to reach out to more WSU alumni, friends, and business partners to encourage philanthropic support for Washington State University.
+A 5% advancement fee is applied to gifts processed by the WSU Foundation to help offset direct operating costs related to soliciting, processing and stewarding private contributions, and to provide the resources necessary to encourage greater philanthropic support for Washington State University.

-Upon receipt of a gift, the Foundation will apply the advancement fee to the amount gifted.
+Upon receipt of a gift, the Foundation will deduct the one-time advancement fee from the amount gifted.
 While the fee will have only a minor effect on individual funds, its collective impact will encourage sustained growth in private support across the University.

 - 5% on all gifts up to $5 million.